 I snuggled under the covers with my face right next to the window so I could see out.
 I couldn’t see very much, except for a house or a car every once in a while, but it was still exciting.
 It was interesting that the things far away moved slowly, but the things close to the train zoomed by quickly.
-I imagined I was Tom Swift, traveling in some ship I had invented.
+I pretended I was Tom Swift, inside some ship I had invented.
 Dad said we were “crossing Ontario” and that it would be “all farms until Buffalo”.

 Suddenly I heard the clang of bells, flashing red lights, plus the lights of a car out the window shining on us and then dark again and just the sounds of the train below us.
-I sat up and looked at mom and dad, not sure what just happened.
-Dad said it was just a place where a road crossed the train tracks, and the bell warned the cars to stop and wait until the train went by.
+I sat up and looked at mom and dad, not sure what had happened.
+Dad said it was just a place where a road crossed the train tracks, and the bell let the cars know to stop and wait until the train went by.
 I remembered being in our car when we drove toward the railroad tracks and the bells went off, the lights flashed and that long stick thing came down to block us from going across until the whole train went by.
-I realized I was seeing the crossing in a different way, because I was looking out from the train instead of from the car watching the train go by.
-It was so completely different!
+I figured I was seeing the crossing in a different way, because I was looking out from the train instead of from the car watching the train go by.
+It was so different!

 The shaking of the train, the same shake over and over again, felt good, and made me sleepy.
-But whenever I closed my eyes, my mind was filled with thinking: about Tom Swift, about wishing Molly was with me, about what presents I might get for Christmas, about that woman and those kids that spoke those strange words like “hola” that dad spoke too.
+But whenever I closed my eyes, my mind was filled with thinking.
+About Tom Swift, about wishing Molly was with me, about what presents I might get for Christmas, about that woman and those kids that spoke those strange words like “hola” that dad spoke too.
 Then I would open my eyes again and look for things out the window.
 It all seemed to go on forever, but it felt good.
 At the same time “cozy”, like mom had said, but exciting too.
 This was a good adventure, cozy AND exciting.

 I could tell mom was sleeping because she would make sleeping noises that I had heard before from their bedroom down the hall from mine, but now they were much louder because she was in the same bed I was.
 Dad was still reading a book, which was what he did a lot.
 His body was warm next to mine, compared to the cold on my nose when it touched the window.

 I imagined what it would be like to be here on the train in a bed all by myself, or maybe with Molly lying next to me.
 I wondered if I would feel happy.
-I wondered if I would feel more happy than I was now.
+I wondered if I would feel even more happy than I was now.

 I felt the train starting to jerk around some more.
 I could hear extra clanking noises underneath me as the train jerked from side to side.
-Suddenly those clanking noises changed, like the difference between the way things sounded in a big room rather than a small one.
+Then those clanking noises changed, like the difference between the way things sounded in a big room rather than a small one.
 I looked down out the window and I could see water way below the train with big white things floating in it that looked sort of like clouds.